 - Monitor their body temperature and continue cooling efforts until the body temperature drops below 38C.

 (Note: poorly ventilated or confined areas, or engaging in vigorous physical activity in hot weather increases the risk of dehydration and heat strokes)

-Ensure that you follow all the above-mentioned guidelines and tell others about it as well in order to protect yourself from the heat this summers.
+Ensure that you follow all the guidelines mentioned above and tell others about it as well to protect yourself from the heat this summer.